Spider Plant (Chlorophytum comosum) Indoor Care, Propagation, Common Problems and Solutions

 Toxicity

 Spider Plants (Chlorophytum comosum) are non-toxic to both humans and pets as indicated by ASPCA.
-Ribbon Plants are safe to grow indoors.
+Ribbon Plants are some of the best pet safe plants for the home.

 Where to Buy